If you pay attention to your negative self-talk, what does it say to you?

 Perfectionism becomes a badge of honor with you playing the part of the suffering hero.David D. Burns

-3. What does perfectionism say to you?
+3. What does perfectionism say to me?

 Subconsciously, your internal dialogue dictates how you feel and your self-esteem.
 This is why it’s so important to become aware of it.